The annual Living History event at Bannack State Park will be held typically the third Full weekend in September.

 Bannack’s Living History Program uses exhibits and artifacts to help you experience what it was like to live where the Montana Gold Rush began.
 See an 1862 placer mining camp, blacksmithing, general store, school house, saloon, boarding house, butcher shop, Sunday service in the old church, and more historically accurate depictions of life in the early years of Bannack.
 Discover what the old west was really like.

-Thursday and Friday September 15 and 16 are excellent days to schedule a school trip.
+Thursday and Friday prior to the third full weekend in September are excellent days to schedule a school trip.

 Reservations are required for schools so please call to arrange a time for your school to participate.
 This event is free to Montana residents.